harshgupta97/proposal/G2-http3-protocol.md

 client to stop it from continuing to send the request stream.
 The HTTP/2 response is then processed by the gRPC client and will report the DEADLINE_EXCEEDED failure to the app.

-In HTTP/3, there isn't a `RST_STREAM` frame in the HTTP/3 specification.
-Reading and sending parts of a QUIC stream can be independently be stopped and the `RST_STREAM` functionality has been replaced by two QUIC frames:
+The `RST_STREAM` frame doesn't exist in HTTP/3.
+The reading and sending parts of a QUIC stream can be independently be stopped and the `RST_STREAM` functionality has been replaced by two QUIC frames:

 * [RESET_STREAM](https://www.rfc-editor.org/rfc/rfc9000.html#name-reset_stream-frames) - Abruptly terminate the sending part of a stream.
 * [STOP_SENDING](https://www.rfc-editor.org/rfc/rfc9000.html#name-stop_sending-frames) - Requests that a peer cease transmission on a stream.